← Back to Blog

 What Missed Calls Really Cost Your Business (With Calculator)

-Missed calls are the one metric that almost never appears in a monthly business review.
-It's not in the P&L. It's not in the CRM.
-It just vanishes — quietly, consistently, expensively.
+Missed calls are the one metric that almost never shows up in a monthly business review.
+Not in the P&L. Not in the CRM.
+They just vanish, quietly and consistently.

 The Hidden Metric: Call Answer Rate

 Your call answer rate is the percentage of inbound calls that actually reach a human.
-For most businesses, that number sits somewhere between 75-82%.
-Which means 18-22% of people calling you never get through.
+For most businesses, that number sits between 75 and 82%.
+Which means 18 to 22% of the people calling you never get through.

 When did you last check your call answer rate?